gavinhoward/bc/manuals/build.md

 Path to prepend onto `PREFIX`.
 This is mostly for distro and package maintainers.

+This can be passed either to `configure.sh` or `make install`.
+If it is passed to both, the one given to `configure.sh` takes precedence.

 Defaults to empty.

 ### `BINDIR`

 The directory to install binaries in.

+Can be overridden by passing the `--bindir` option to `configure.sh`.

 Defaults to `$PREFIX/bin`.